 The right specs

 Marine audio gear is just like car gear in that better specs mean better sound.
-For receivers, look for a high CD signal-to-noise ratio, a wide frequency response, plenty of RMS power, and plenty of USB ports, of you need them.
+For receivers, look for a high CD signal-to-noise ratio, a wide frequency response, and plenty of RMS power.
 If radio's your thing, check the FM sensitivity spec — the lower, the better.
-For your marine speakers, you'll want plenty of power handling, plus weatherproof cones, rubber surrounds, and UV -resistant grilles.

-The days of the basic, one-trick CD player are long gone.
-Today's marine receivers are every bit as powerful and feature-packed as their automotive cousins.
+The days of the basic, one-trick AM/FM radio are long gone.
+Today's marine CD receivers and digital media receivers are every bit as powerful and feature-packed as their automotive cousins.
 Built-in Bluetooth® connectivity lets you stream music or make calls without taking your hand off the helm.
-SiriusXM satellite radio tuners let you enjoy your favorite music, sports and talk up to 200 miles offshore.
-And multiple USB and aux connections let you enjoy your entire music collection by plugging in an iPod®, thumb drive or MP3 player.
+SiriusXM satellite radio tuners let you enjoy your favorite music, sports, and talk up to 200 miles offshore.
+And multiple USB and aux connections will let you enjoy your entire music collection by plugging in your smartphone, a thumb drive, or music player.
 Today's aftermarket marine receivers have everything you need to stay entertained at the dock and on the water.

 How are you going to install it?

-Installing a stereo in a boat can be a bit tricky.
+Installing a new receiver in a boat can be a bit tricky.
 Unlike most land-bound vehicles, boats don't generally offer one obvious, ideal place for audio equipment.
 And, depending on the various power and space limitations, your boat installation could present a unique set of challenges.